sergiokopplin/indigo/_posts/2021-11-25-the-evolution-of-models.md

 ML models can fall prey to erroneous experimental evidence too, but also to spurrious relationships within the data.
 A learned representation might assume that an observed relationship between variables always holds true, implicitly connecting the variables in a causal graph, when in reality the variables just happened to correlate in the observations.

-Regardless of how incorrect rules find there way into either type of model, the remedy is the same.
+Regardless of how incorrect rules find their way into either type of model, the remedy is the same.
 Models are tools for hypothesis exploration and generation, and real-world experiments are still required for validation.

 Contrary to comments from machine learning's biological detractors, using ML models to learn the rules of biological systems and prioritize hypotheses is quite akin to the mode of inquiry at the dawn of molecular biology.